frabits/frabit/README.md

 ## What is Frabit?

-Frabit is a Database CI/CD solution for the Developers and DBAs.
-The Frabit family consists of these tools:
+Frabit is a comprehensive platform for database and can be  used by the Developers and DBAs.
+The Frabit family consists of these components:

-- [Frabit Console](https://bytebase.com/?source=github): A web-based GUI for developers and DBAs to manage the database development lifecycle.
+- **Frabit Console**: A web-based GUI for developers and DBAs to manage the database.
-- [Frabit CLI (frabit-admin)](https://www.bytebase.com/docs/cli/overview): The CLI to help developers integrate MySQL and PostgreSQL schema change into the existing CI/CD workflow.
+- **Frabit CLI (frabit-admin)**: The CLI to help developers integrate MySQL and PostgreSQL schema change into the existing CI/CD workflow.
-- [Frabit agent](https://github.com/marketplace/bytebase): The GitHub App and GitHub Action to detect SQL anti-patterns and enforce a consistent SQL style guide during Pull Request.
+- **Frabit agent**: The frabit-agent take actions at remote node, it's running as daemon process.
-- [Frabit server](https://github.com/marketplace/bytebase): The GitHub App and GitHub Action to detect SQL anti-patterns and enforce a consistent SQL style guide during Pull Request.
+- **Frabit server**: The frabit-server is core service for frabit stack,it's running as a centralized daemon process.

 ## Support Database

-✅ MySQL ✅ MongoDB ✅ TiDB ✅ ClickHouse ✅ Redis
+✅ MySQL  ✅ Redis ✅ MongoDB  ✅ ClickHouse

 ## Features